vicchi/wp-quadratum/readme.txt

 Right now, all of these maps providers are supported by Mapstraction but they have issues when the sidebar's widget map is so small (200px by 200px by default).
 As and when these issues are resolved in Mapstraction, they'll be supported by a future release of the plugin.

+= Can I change the format of the strapline that appears under the checkin map? =

+Yes.
+The `wp_quadratum_strapline` filter is for just this purpose.
+The filter is passed the default strapline as well as the URL to the Foursquare venue checked in at, the name of the venue and the date and time of the checkin as a UNIX timestamp.
+See the *Filter Support And Usage* section for more information.

 = I want to amend/hack/augment this plugin; can I do the same? =

 Totally; this plugin is licensed under the GNU General Public License v2 (GPLV2).
 See http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt for the full license terms.